What is diversity, and what does it really mean to the business world?

 How Can I Recruit For Diversity?

 Once the value of diversity is understood and appreciated, the next step is to implement a strategy to foster diversity in your business.
 Recruitment is one obvious method to gaining a team of all different people (following this, it’s down to onboarding processes and company culture).
-Here’s 5 ways to ensure your recruitment strategy is alignment with diversity.
+Here are 5 ways to ensure your recruitment strategy is alignment with diversity.

 When a job is on the line, it’s not just the candidate who is assessed.
 Remember that recruitment is a two-way street, and candidates will undoubtedly be forming opinions on your company in relation to what they’re looking for.
 What does this have to do with diversity?
-Well, workplaces which uphold the reputation of being a diversity-supporter will attract a larger range in talent and diverse backgrounds.
+Well, workplaces which uphold the reputation of being a diversity-supporter will attract a larger range of talent and diverse backgrounds.

 Clearly, displaying your endorsement of workplace diversity as well as making sure these values are upheld within the company is essential.
 This may be done by getting behind local groups for a cause, such as charities in support of indigenous people, or voicing your support on special dates such as International Women’s Day.
 Whatever the strategy, your active approach to supporting diversity will lead to a positive reputation amongst a range of candidates.